quentinjcm/portfolio/cv/index.md

 : *Peer Assisted Learning Leader*
 : Working with first year animation students to facilitate learning, help them settle into university life and advise them on assignments they are given.

-**June 2014**
-: Just Marin AB, 273 98 Smedstorp, Sweden
-: *Assistant Camera on Segelflyg - Sveriges flygande talanger* : Work in Sweden and Poland for a Swedish documentary film following 3 young Swedish glider pilots to the world championships in Leszno, Poland.

 ## Education
 **2014-2017**